mpdf/mpdf.github.io/what-else-can-i-do/images.md

 $mpdf->myvariable = file_get_contents('alpha.png');
 {% endhighlight %}

-<p>The image can then be referred to by use of "var:varname" instead of a file name, either in src="" or direct to Image() function e.g.</p>
+The image can then be referred to by use of "var:varname" instead of a file name, either in src="" or direct to Image() function e.g.

 {% highlight php %}
 <?php